prabhat-suresh/CppBootcamp/README.md

 # Roadmap

-If you are already well-versed with the basics of programming you can skip to the [Challenge](#Programming Challenge) where your skills will be put to test.
+If you are already well-versed with the basics of programming you can skip to the [Wordle Solver Challenge](#programming-challenge---wordle-solver) section.

 ## Why C++ ?